LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/le-configuration.md

 ### Agent Workspace Requirements

-Your agents will be using LiveEngage from a regular web browser to make calls to your consumers.
+Your agents will be using Conversational Cloud from a regular web browser to make calls to your consumers.
 The following sections explain how to setup your Conversational Cloud account for voice & video support.

 Note: Legacy systems do NOT support this feature